 The tension came to a head on September 13, 1860, when abolitionist Methodist minister Anthony Bewley was lynched in Fort Worth, Texas.
 Bewley, born in Tennessee in 1804, had established a mission sixteen miles south of Fort Worth by 1858.
 When vigilance committees alleged in the summer of 1860 that there was a widespread abolitionist plot to burn Texas towns and murder their citizens, suspicion immediately fell upon Bewley and other outspoken critics of slavery.

 But the violence in Texas did not end with Bewley.
 As rumors continued of a slave insurrection, it led to the lynching of an estimated thirty to fifty slaves and possibly more than twenty whites over the next two years.
-The entire affair culminated in the greatest mass lynching in the history of the state, in at what is now called “The Great Hanging at Gainesville.”
+The entire affair culminated in the greatest mass lynching in the state’s history, in what is now called “The Great Hanging at Gainesville.”
 During a thirteen-day period in October 1862, vigilantes hanged 41 suspected Unionists.

 During the same year, the Sioux Uprising resulted in more than 500 dead white settlers on August 17th.
-Reacting from broken government promises and corrupt Indian agents, as well as going hungry when promised food was not distributed, the uprising began when four young Sioux murdered five white settlers in Acton, Minnesota.
+Reacting from broken government promises and corrupt Indian agents and going hungry when promised food was not distributed, the uprising began when four young Sioux murdered five white settlers in Acton, Minnesota.
 A military court sentenced 303 Santee Sioux to die, but President Abraham Lincoln reduced the list to 38.
 Outraged, several hundred white civilians tried to lynch the 303 Santee Sioux on December 4, 1862.
 The soldiers, protecting the prisoners at a camp on the Minnesota River, were able to stop the angry crowd.
-However, on December 16, 1862, the 38 condemned Indian prisoners were hanged in Mankato, Minnesota, an event that is now known as the largest mass hanging in United States history.
+However, on December 16, 1862, the 38 condemned Indian prisoners were hanged in Mankato, Minnesota, an event known as the largest mass hanging in United States history.
 Afterward, the government nullified the 1951 treaty with the Santee Sioux.

-Active Civil War tensions were brewing everywhere at this time and on January 23, 1863, Confederate soldiers hanged a Fort Smith, Arkansas attorney.
-Martin Hart had previously served in the Texas legislature where he spoke out against succession.
-However, when Texas became a part of the Confederacy, Martin resigned his government post.
+Active Civil War tensions were brewing everywhere, and on January 23, 1863, Confederate soldiers hanged a Fort Smith, Arkansas attorney.
+Martin Hart had previously served in the Texas legislature, where he spoke out against succession.
+However, when Texas became a part of the Confederacy, Martin resigned from his government post.

 Soon, he organized the Greenville Guards, pledging the company’s services “in defense of Texas” against invasion.
 Though he was under a Confederate commission, he spied against the Confederacy.
 In Arkansas, he led a series of rear-guard actions against Confederate forces and is alleged to have murdered at least two prominent secessionists.
 He was captured on January 18 by Confederate forces and hanged five days later.